Dasharo/docs/README.md

 ## To skip verification

-In some cases it may be needed to skip `pre-commit` tests, to do that please
+In some cases, it may be needed to skip `pre-commit` tests.
+To do that, please
 use:

 ```bash